chaimeleon-eu/jobman/README.md

 Flavors can be used by passing them as a command line argument for the **submit** command (check [usage.md](usage.md)).
 You can store a list of predefined flavors directly in the settings file, along with a default one that is used whenever no argument is passed with the **submit** command.

+Do not include private/sensitive information in the name of a flavor.
+It can be seen by others in the cluster.

 No gpu example with both requests and limits:

 ```